patrickgullmann/amazing-final-project/README.md

 ### Adding New Pins

 -   For marking new dangerous locations, users can click on any point on the map to add a new pin.
 -   By clicking, the app opens the uploader component, where the user can add name, title, and description as well as might upload a picture.
+Information is stored in state using Redux.
 -   Upon completion of upload, a new pin gets added to the map.

 ### Inspecting Existing Pins